CRR257/Crocodilians_phpMyAdmin/README.md

-# Crocodilians_phpMyAdmin
+# Crocodilians

 Backend to manange crodilians in a reserve.</br>
-User can create, update, delete and search by id a crocodilian in database.</br>
+Endpoints created to create, update, delete and search by id a crocodilian in database.</br>
+Endpoints created to create and get crocodilian's images in database.</br>

 ## Instrucions to run the project